Pomiferous

 no image available

-type: Cider, Dessert, Eating, Pie
+type: Cider, Dessert, Eating, Ornamental, Pie, Pollinization

-synonyms: Marketed as Rubaiyat.
+synonyms: Registered and marketed as Rubaiyat.

 identification: Medium size.
 Deep red skin, marked with darker striping.